Stage 4 Mesothelioma

 - M describes metastasis

-There are three possible combinations of designations for T, N, and M that can be characterized as stage 4 mesothelioma:[4]
+There are several possible combinations of designations for T, N, and M that describe the characteristics of stage 4 mesothelioma:[3]

-- Any T, any N, and M1.
-This means that the cancer has metastasized, or spread to more distant parts of the body.
-The spread into nearby tissues or lymph nodes may or may not be extensive.
+- M1.
+This means that the cancer has metastasized.
+This means it has spread to more distant parts of the body.

-Why Is Mesothelioma Often Diagnosed at Stage 4?
+Why Is Mesothelioma Often Diagnosed as Late as Stage 4?

 A stage 4 diagnosis is common among patients with mesothelioma for many reasons:[5]